borngraced/meiid-rust/README.txt

 let init = Meiid::new();
 let id = init.uuid();
 ```
-id can then be used as you like'd to
+id can then be used as you'd like to

 ENjoy :)